 After they file their voluntary petitions and financial schedules, the judge discharges most unsecured debts after a brief waiting period.
 Unsecured debts include, but are not limited to:

 Some of these debts are only dischargeable under special circumstances.
 For example, back income taxes must be at least three years old, and the returns must have been on file for at least two years.
-Additionally, student loans are dischargeable if the debtor has an “undue hardship,” a phrase that has a specific legal meaning.
+Additionally, student loans are sometimes dischargeable if the debtor has an “undue hardship,” a phrase that has a specific legal meaning.

 In both Chapter 7 and Chapter 13 cases, the Automatic Stay usually takes effect as soon as debtors file their paperwork.
 Section 362 of the Bankruptcy Code prohibits any form of adverse action, even if the underlying debt is nondischargeable.
 Some common types of creditor adverse action include: